NSO-developer/nso-gitbook/development/core-concepts/yang.md

 }
 ```

-To compile the module with annotations, use the `-a` parameter to `confdc`:
+To compile the module with annotations, use the `-a` parameter to `ncsc`:

 ```
-confdc -c -a test-ann.yang test.yang
+ncsc -c -a test-ann.yang test.yang
 ```

 ## Custom Help Texts and Error Messages <a href="#d5e2219" id="d5e2219"></a>